innominata/GalacticScale2-Experimental-Deprecated-/Package/README.md

 - Planet shader configuration.
 Change ocean and atmosphere params.
 - Binary Planets.

 And so much more that I've forgotten.
-Documentation will be coming soon!
+Documentation might be coming soon!
+(If enough people bug me about writing it)

 /!\ READ THIS